 What is the UKMLA?

-Most students think that if they graduate from medical universities outside the United Kingdom, they would have to sit additional and more stringent exams to be recognised by the GMC before working or specialising.
+Many students think that if they graduate from medical universities outside the United Kingdom, they would have to sit additional and more stringent exams to be recognised by the GMC before working or specialising.
 The UKMLA was created specifically to avoid that and to test every student who is about to practise in the UK similarly.

 Table of Contents